kiprobinson/BigFraction/README.md

 BigFraction
 ===========

-Java class that represents a fraction as a ratio of two BigIntegers, reduced to lowest terms.
-Originally created for use Project Euler problems.
+Java library that represents a fraction as a ratio of two `BigInteger`s, reduced to lowest terms.
+A rich set of mathematical functions are supported.

-## Support for Older Java Versions

-For support for Java6 or Java7, switch to the `java6` or `java7` branch.
-Master branch will keep up to date with latest Java version.

 ## Creating BigFractions